 - Ice age

 - A period when the Earth was very cold from around 2.58 million years ago to about 12,000 years ago.

 - One isolated colony of mammoths survived on Wrangel Island in the Arctic Sea until 1650 BC — just 4,000 years ago.

 - US to Russia

 - The Japanese scientists are collaborating with a Russian lab.
-In 2017, scientists at Harvard University in the US said they would create a mammoth embryo in two years.

 - Selective breeding